jadebono/bitscope/README.md

 warning: bar: bg-orange-500, notification: bg-orange-100, bar css: .warning anything else: white background and no bar

+### `Procedure to generate a notification`

+To update notify state and generate a notification:

+1. Post/get request
+1. Await response
+1. if response is valid, send: message: success message, type: success/notify
+1. if response is an error, send: message: error message!, type: error/warning

 ### `Component Properties go here`

 ### `Component Variables and Properties`